verdaux/BookNotes/Phrases/Insults.md

 - [ ] I know you're doing your best, but I need you to do the best of someone better.
 - [ ] Don't just stand there.
 Put your hands in your pockets.
 - [ ] Some people do have unfortunate body language.
 - [ ] Wishing disasters on your bloodline
+- [ ] Are you sure you want me to start commenting on your appearance too?